 TCD MUN/MED uncatalogued correspondence

-The Manuscripts and Archives Research Library houses a rich collection of material relating to the history and development of medicine in Ireland.
+Manuscripts & Archives houses a rich collection of material relating to the history and development of medicine in Ireland.
 The material includes 16th-century Barber Surgeons records; 18th-century discourses on diseases such as "the Kings Evil"; the papers of individuals such as Dorothy Price and W.J.E.
 Jessop as well as the archives of Dr Steevens’ and the Adelaide hospitals.
 Other highlights of the collection include:

 - A quarter of the hundred or so medical manuscripts in the Irish language that survive from the period 1400-1700